Last Updated on by

 Formalize your vision for your engineering team by flipping internal inefficiencies into productivity-boosting strategies.

 How much time have you spent over or under analyzing a design concept?
-Having a second set of eyes glance over your work is a refreshing approach that not only provides better perception but will allow you catch small mistakes you otherwise would have overlooked.
+Having a second set of eyes glance over your work is a refreshing approach that not only provides better perception but will allow you to catch small mistakes you otherwise would have overlooked.
 Without a review process in place, seemingly faultless designs get sent off for approval or to manufacturing, ignorant to the fact that there’s a latent error lingering within the file.
 Hundreds of dollars later, it is discovered during prototyping (unless, of course, you’re virtually validating your designs) or thousands of dollars later, it reveals itself in the field.

 Are you consistently achieving your annual goals?